'I have always had a desire to be an entrepreneur and run my own business...'

 He has also had the opportunity to travel to China, having been selected to take the MGMT 228 course which is a study tour of the country.

 'On the tour we had to conduct English speaking classes for Chinese students and I was awarded one of seven best teacher awards voted for by the Chinese students.
-It was a highlight of my university career thus far.'
+It was a highlight of my university career.'

 'My flatting experience was really awesome, and I have made friends and connections I believe will last a lifetime,' he says.